Support Centre

 Interception: hearing, recording, or aiding another in hearing or recording the contents of a wire or oral communication through the use of an intercepting device (15 M.R.S. §709(4)).
 Interception does not include the specified conduct when done by the sender or receiver of the communication.
 (That is, Maine is a 'one-party consent' state requiring the consent of only one party to a communication in order to record it).
 Nor does interception include the specified conduct when done by a person within range of normal, unaided hearing, or of subnormal hearing corrected to not better than normal hearing.

-Intercepting device: any device or apparatus which can be used to intercept a wire or oral communication, with some exceptions (e.g., hearing aids, telephones) (15 M.R.S. §709(3)).
+Intercepting device: any device or apparatus that can be used to intercept a wire or oral communication, with some exceptions (e.g., hearing aids, telephones) (15 M.R.S. §709(3)).

 Chapter 102 generally bars the following actions by private actors: